Mars Red: Anime

 On February 6, 2020, Yomiuri-TV Enterprise LTD announced their 50th Anniversary project, a new anime television series directed by Kōhei Hatano to be co-produced by Funimation.
 The series is animated by Signal.MD, with Junichi Fujisaku writing the series' scripts, Yukari Takeuchi adapting the character designs originally by Kemuri Karakara, and Toshiyuki Muranaka composing the series' music.
 The series aired from April 6 to June 29, 2021 on YTV and other channels.
 The opening theme is "Seimei no Aria" (生命のアリア) by Wagakki Band while the ending theme is "ON MY OWN" by Hyde.
 The first episode was given a premiere screening on Funimation one week before the Japanese broadcast, in both subtitled and dubbed options.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.

 Mobile game

 A free-to-play smartphone adventure game titled Mars Red: Edge of the Nightmare (Kawataredoki no Uta) was announced on February 20, 2021 and released on May 20, 2021 in Japan and worldwide on July 9, 2021.
 The game was developed by D-techno and franchise creator Bun'O Fujisawa created an original story.
+The game ended its service on January 31, 2022.